YaronL16/Hafifon/09.Docker/README.md

  **Answer the following questions while reading the book:**

+  Pay attantion the questions are not in the exact order.
+You should continue reading and only if you finished the book search the missing answers.
+  Are all questions answered?
+You are ready to go :wink: :sparkles:

  **Containers**
   - What are containers?
   - What are the differences between containers and VMs?